labaneilers/imgsrv/Readme.md

 ### Caching
 ImgSrv is designed to produce the smallest possible image, and NOT designed to run quickly enough to support real-time requests.
 It has NO internal caching features.
 As such, **it is essential that you deploy ImgSrv behind a caching proxy or CDN** (e.g. Squid, AWS CloudFront, Akamai, or CloudFlare).
 ImgSrv can take multiple seconds to render images, so caching results is critical.

+ImgSrv emits cache-control headers to cache images for 1 year, so it is also recommended you treat image URLs as immutable.

 ### Parameter order and encoding

 In order to ensure maximal cacheablity, ImgSrv enforces the order and encoding of querystring parameters.
 It will respond with a 500 error for requests that don't have the correct order or encoding.